+A question must be submitted 3 clear working days in advance of the meeting.
 Members of the public may ask up to 2 questions.
 Questions should not require the disclosure of confidential information or repeat a question submitted on a previous occasion.
 We aim to provide an answer at the meeting.

 By participating in Public Question Time, we will assume that you have consented to your name and the details of your submission being recorded and made available at the meeting to which it relates and placed in the official minute book as a public record.